kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-As discussed, for some cases you shouldn't use only techlogy when you solove the customers problem.
+As discussed, for some cases you shouldn't use only techlogy when you solve the customers problem.

 ---

-lastly, I want to speak about when you launch WMS system.
+lastly, I want to speak about when you launch Warehouse Management System.

 ---